 6. What’s your pick-of-the-week?

-Let’s Encrypt allows you too easily setup tls certificates to run a web server over https.
-You can make a cronjob that will automatically run certbot in order to keep the certificates up to date.
+Let’s Encrypt allows you too easily setup TLS certificates to run a web server over https.
+You can make a cronjob that will automatically run certbot to keep the certificates up to date.

 crontab -e 43 6 * * * certbot renew